 - Kandy Kush

 - Durban Poison

 While there are many different marijuana consumption methods, there are even more strains of marijuana.
 And each one has their own characteristics, strengths and give the user different effects.

 And while there are still variables within a particular strain, people do tend to steer towards one strain or another as their preferred.

-Whether you are wanting to consume your weed through edibles or concentrates is really up to your own preferences, but there are really no particular strains that always will lend themselves better to edibles, or to concentrates.
+Whether you are wanting to consume cannabis through edibles or weed concentrates is really up to your own preferences, but there are really no particular strains that always will lend themselves better to edibles, or to concentrates.